 What is a home equity line of credit (HELOC)?

 Unlike a home equity loan, which lends you a lump sum, a HELOC offers a line of credit you can borrow against when you need to.
-Like credit cards, HELOCs also come with variable interest rates, and your monthly payment will vary depending on how much you borrow at any given time and your current interest rate.
+Like credit cards, HELOCs come with variable interest rates, and your monthly payment will vary depending on your current interest rate and how much you borrow at any given time.

 With a HELOC, you are typically given a maximum amount that you can borrow based on the equity you have in your home.
-You can choose to use any or all of your line, and you are charged interest based on only the amount that you’ve actually borrowed.
-So if you haven’t used any of your line of credit, you won’t owe anything.
+You can choose to use some or all of your line, and you are charged interest based on only the amount that you’ve actually borrowed.
+So if you haven’t used any of your line of credit, you won’t owe any principal or interest.

 Pros of a home equity line of credit

 Home equity lines of credit normally let you borrow up to 85 percent of your home’s value, minus outstanding mortgage payments, which means that these loans won’t work for consumers who don’t have considerable equity.
-You also typically need good credit to qualify, and you will need provable income to repay your loan.
+You also typically need good credit to qualify, as well as provable income to repay your loan.

 If you’re a candidate for a HELOC, here are some of the biggest advantages.